 Limit your use of accessories that strain the battery

-When you hop into your car in the winter, you probably feel like you’re freezing.
-However, take a minute before you crank up the heat, and your radio, lights, or cell phone charger.
-Let your alternator charge up the battery for a bit before you add the strain of accessories.
+You probably feel freezing when you hop into your car in the winter.
+However, take a minute before you crank up the heat and your radio, lights, or cell phone charger.
+Let your alternator charge the battery for a bit before adding the strain of accessories.
 When you get out of your car, do the reverse.
-Turn everything off, so your battery isn’t bombarded with demands when you start it up later!
+Turn everything off so your battery isn’t bombarded with demands when you start it up later!

 Keep your battery charged

 A depleted battery is more likely to freeze up and fail than one that’s fully charged.
-If you notice your car straining a bit to start or “turn over” when you turn the key in the ignition, it might be time to pull out the car charger.
-Give your battery some juice so it can better withstand cruel winter temperatures.
+If you notice your car straining to start or “turn over” when you turn the key in the ignition, it might be time to pull out the charger.
+Give your battery some juice so it can better withstand harsh winter temperatures.
 You can find a basic portable car battery charger online for around $30, depending on the charger brand and amps delivered.